gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.FeedbackForm.md

 > `optional` **timestamps**: `any`

-- Gives details of category releted data
+- Timestamp details of feedback form.

 ***